5 Flavorful Practice Exercises for Healthy ESL Reading Comprehension

 - Once all students have completed their task of answering the short answer questions, review the material.
 An excellent way to support writing as a sub-skill in this activity is to let each student read one of their answers aloud.
 This way, you can correct grammar and pronunciation as you see fit.

 This ESL reading comprehension exercise promotes communication, writing, grammar and pronunciation as sub-skills.
 Your students can really get a lot out of it.
-Here is a great example to draw from when developing your short answer reading exercise.

 3. Reading Comprehension Vocabulary Questions